5 Reasons to book a Staycationedit

-With the ongoing Covid-19 crisis, it looks as though international travel won’t be high on anyone’s to-do list for the next few months.
-But that shouldn’t stop you from enjoying a mini break or a well deserved holiday away within the UK – or as it’s more popularly known, a staycation.
+With the ongoing Covid-19 pandemic, it looks as though international travel still isn’t high on anyone’s to-do list for the time being.
+But as we reach peak summer holiday time, that shouldn’t stop you from enjoying a mini break or a well deserved holiday away within the UK – or as it’s more popularly known, a staycation.

 We all know that travelling – especially by plane – can be incredibly stressful.
 Not only having to navigate through the airport with your bags and all the other passengers but cramming yourself into a plane for a long flight is hardly the most relaxing way to start off your holiday.
 With a staycation, you can travel at your own pace and by whatever means you enjoy – whether that’s by car, train or even by boat!

 A staycation also means eliminating some of the barriers to accessibility that can be found in airports and train stations.
 Often, these places can make travelling even more stressful for people using wheelchairs, mobility scooters or walking aids – airports aren’t really built for disabled individuals in mind.
 With a staycation, you can tailor how you travel to fit your needs – whatever they might be.